 … The analysis indicated that patients who used either type of long-acting inhaler were 50% more likely to experience cardiovascular problems like a heart attack or stroke within the first 30 days of initiating treatment.”

-I pulled up another website, which laid out all the potential side effects, many of which I’d been experiencing.
-Then I came across this one: stomach discomfort.
+I pulled up another website, which laid out all the potential side effects.
+I’d been experiencing many of them.
+Then I came across another side effect: stomach discomfort.